 Perhaps there is something in your life you would like to change.
 Maybe you’re feeling overwhelmed or struggling with a vague feeling that there might be more to life?

 Starting school is an exciting time, and we have great hopes for our children’s future, but for many children, life in the classroom can be quite overwhelming.
-This feeling of overwhelm may cause increased anxiety, resulting in learning difficulties, such as dyslexia, and challenging behaviours, as your child struggles to express their distress.
+This feeling of overwhelm may cause increased anxiety, resulting in learning and behavioural difficulties, often presenting as signs of autism, ADD, ADHD or dyslexia.
+These disorders generally have common underlying issues, and an assessment often reveals gaps or immaturities in early stages of development.

 Behaviours are Telling us a Story